-When Sweep is enabled, use Sweep is enabled, use Sweep is enabled, use Sweep is enabled, use Find and use the numeric keyboard or the direction keys and knob to change the end hold time.
+When Sweep is enabled, use to open the 2/2 menu page; then, press End Hold and use the numeric keyboard or the direction keys and knob to change the end hold time.
 The default value is 0s and the settable range is from 0s to 300s.